mgtrrz/echome/README.md

 A Note on the QEMU version: QEMU is up to version 5, however, Ubuntu 18.04's APT repository only has version 2.11.
 In the future, we'll look into installing and utilizing more recent QEMU versions.
 For now, we're focusing on a lot of the base functionality.

-The `./host_server_setup.sh`, while incomplete, will be able to setup an Ubuntu installation for virtualization and ecHome support.

 ### Server requirements